mukkerasaiteja/MERN_Notes_App/README.md

 A simple full-stack Notes application (MERN-style) — React frontend + Express/MongoDB backend.
 This repository contains a Vite + React frontend in `frontend/` and an Express backend in `backend/`.

-This README explains how the project is organized, how to run it in development, how to build for production, environment variables, API endpoints, and some debugging tips.
+This README explains how the project is organized, how to run it in development, environment variables, API endpoints

 ## Features